 Contraindications*: This herb should not be used by those without signs of Heat and Dryness.
 It should not be used in the beginnings of febrile diseases.

-In Traditional Chinese Medicine (TCM), dendrobium are plants that belong to the 'Tonic herbs for Yin Deficiency' category.
+In Traditional Chinese Medicine (TCM), Shi Hu belongs to the 'Tonic herbs for Yin Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
 Yin tonics have a heavy, moist nature.
 They either nourish the Kidneys and Liver or moisten the Lungs and Stomach.
 Extreme Yin Deficiency often translates into a 'burn-out', unfortunately more and more common among people today.
 It is worth mentioning that another great remedy against Yin Deficiency is a lot of rest and sleep; no herb will ever be able to replace this!

-Furthermore dendrobium are plants that are Cool in nature.
-This means that dendrobium tend to help people who have too much "heat" in their body, although with less effect than a plant that would be Cold in nature.
+Furthermore Shi Hu is Cool in nature.
+This means that Shi Hu tends to help people who have too much 'Heat' in their body, although with less effect than a plant that would be Cold in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition dendrobium can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Shi Hu can help restore a harmonious balance between Yin and Yang.

-Dendrobium also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like dendrobium tend to slow down acute reactions and detoxify the body.
+Shi Hu also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Shi Hu tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such dendrobium are thought to target the Stomach, the Kidney and the Lung.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Shi Hu is thought to target the Stomach, the Kidney and the Lung.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Plants of the Dendrobium genus manifest a diversity of medicinal effects encompassing antiangiogenic, immunomodulating, antidiabetic, cataractogenesis-inhibiting, neuroprotective, hepatoprotective, anti-inflammatory, antiplatelet aggregation, antifungal, antibacterial, antiherpetic, antimalarial, aquaporin-5 stimulating, and hemagglutininating activities and also exert beneficial actions on colonic health and alleviate symptoms of hyperthyroidism.1